 .
 In the company of a local scholar, we may visit a shinto shrine (Yasaka), a buddhist temple (Kiyomizu-dera) perched high into Kyoto hills, or perhaps a nearby Zen Buddhist temple (Kennin-ji).
 Educated further on the basic principles of Japanese spiritual and religious life, we’ll head to Nishiki Market to taste some Japanese delicacies and have a traditional Kyoto lunch together.
 We’ll discuss Japanese dining practices, customs and intricacies surrounding eating and gastronomy as we actively explore this fascinating market.
 This is a snapshot into our Kyoto Food Tour

 .
 After lunch, we will transfer in a taxi to an afternoon of Japanese garden and temple discovery.
-Depending on the interests of our private group, we could visit sites such as the Golden Pavilion, Ryoan-ji, and Ninna-ji, with our docent providing an in-depth commentary as we wander along.
+Depending on the interests of our private group, we could visit sites such as the Golden Pavilion, Ryoan-ji, and Ninna-ji, with our guide providing an in-depth commentary as we wander along.
 This is a condensed version of our Kyoto Gardens Tour

 .
 As we finish up our time together, we will head back to Kyoto, digesting what we’ve learned on ‘Kyoto in a Day’ tour.